axelchalon/axelchalon.github.io/0-book-review/_posts/2025-08-04-tiny-experiments-anne-laure-le-cunff-summary.md

 - **Stability is a prerequisite for exploration.** "It's harder to stay curious when your life is unstable" Stability so you can focus on other (more important) things.
 Getting rid of the urgent to focus on the important.
 ^
 - Try longer commitments: 3 months, 6 months... (× [long hangouts (The Art of Gathering)]({% link 0-book-review/_posts/2024-12-30-priya-parker-art-of-gathering-summary.md %}#^long-hangouts))
+- Tiny Experiments (commitments) are like jumping into a river: you just have to (make the decision to) jump; once you're in the air, the rest inexorably follows. (× "Jump!"
+(DO Lectures))
 ^
 - **Focus full-time on a project**.
 "He left his job at Wall Street and created a blog."
 - **Announcing a goal makes you less likely to complete it.** (× [those who do should talk, and those who talk should do (Skin in the Game)]({% link 0-book-review/_posts/2025-07-03-skin-in-the-game-summary.md %}#^talkers-doers)